hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

    - On scheduled boots (when `bootCount % ntpSyncIntervalSamplingPeriods == 0`) the ESP32 syncs time from NTP servers and then updates the DS1308 RTC from the ESP32 time.
    - On other boots the ESP32 synchronizes its time from the DS1308 RTC.
    - This schedule is calculated from the declared maximum RTC drift (`rtcDriftPpm`) and the allowed drift in seconds (`allowedDriftSeconds`) so NTP syncs occur only as frequently as needed.
+   - Jumps in UTC such as leap seconds are not tolerated.
+There have been no leap seconds since 2015 and they are likely to be phased out from UTC, see [Resolution 4 of the 27th General Conference on Weights and Measures (CGPM), 2022](https://www.bipm.org/en/cgpm-2022/resolution-4).
+More subtle UTC adjustments, if those are ever introduced, might be tolerated by configuring a large enough maximum ppm drift.

 3. Logging and sleep:
    - If `bootCount != 0` the sketch prints a CSV line with the nominal wake timestamp and the sensor value (e.g. `time,temperature_esp32`).